Kappa Kappa Gamma Distinguished Professor of Art

-Beth Grabowski is a Zachary Taylor Smith Distinguished Term Professor and Undergraduate Adviser and Honors Adviser for Studio Art.
-A member of the faculty since 1985, she has been recognized for her excellence in undergraduate teaching with a Johnston Award in 1993 and a Bowman and Gordon Gray professorship from 1994 to 1997.
+Beth Grabowski is a Kappa Kappa Gamma Distinguished Professor of Art and Undergraduate Advisor for Studio Art.
+A member of the faculty since 1985, she has been recognized for her excellence in undergraduate teaching with a Johnston Award in 1993, a Bowman and Gordon Gray professorship from 1994 to 1997, and a Zachary Smith Distinguished Term professorship from 2012-2016.
 Professor Grabowski teaches a variety of classes in the department, including undergraduate courses in printmaking, 2-D foundations and book arts and works with graduate students across disciplinary boundaries.

 Grabowski holds a B.A. with highest distinction from the University of Virginia and received her MFA from the University of Wisconsin-Madison.
 She is the recipient of three North Carolina Arts Council awards: two fellowship awards, and a project grant.
 Professor Grabowski’s prints, drawings, and artist books are included in numerous public and private collections, including the National Museum of Women in the Arts.
 Her work has been represented widely in national and international venues including recent exhibitions in China and Russia.
 In 2005, she organized an international exchange portfolio honoring Käthe Kollwitz.
 An exhibition of the portfolio opened at the Kollwitz Museum-Berlin in September 2005.
 In the spring of 2010, she completed residencies at The Frans Masereel Centrum in Kasterlee, Belgium and at the Tom Blaess workshop in Bern, Switzerland.